-Given my careers in these two areas, a few words to expound on their intersection and distinctions.
+Given my careers in these two areas, a few words to explore their intersection and distinctions.

 My task, within a context of grace and acceptance of each unique person, is to provide accurate, objective feedback (seeing things as they are) regarding options and choices available.
 I respect the right of each person to make informed choices, and to experience consequences (for good or ill) of such choices as a starting point for growth.
 I understand each client lives within a larger context and system, and therefore, their choices and growth will impact others as well.
 I view each client as culturally different, and therefore unique.
 I believe growth is most likely to occur within an environment of grace, acceptance, honesty, safety, and understanding.

 If you have any questions about my qualifications or approach to psychotherapy, please feel free to call for a free brief consultation or referral.
-I hope these pages, blogs, articles, and audio commentaries will provide you with helpful information.
+I hope these pages, blogs, and articles will provide you with helpful information.